 These tips are available in a PDF for download.

-Ms. Padilla recommends that teachers start by spending some time observing the teacher they will be working with:
+Ms. Padilla recommends that teachers start by spending some time visiting their co-teacher's classroom and getting to know their teaching style:

 - ELL educators can visit their partner teacher's room and watch how the classroom and teacher work.
 She says, "It's important not to start by jumping into suggestions.
 It's seeing where that teacher is coming from in order to understand, 'Where is my place in this room?
 What could be my place in this room?'"